 Sam's dad's ALS prevented them from being able to do typical father-son activities.
 Over the past few years, Sam has come to realize how especially difficult it must have been for his dad to know he wouldn't be able to watch his children grow up, not be able to do things on his own because he couldn't move his muscles, and not being able to eat or talk (which were two of his most favorite activities).
 Sam misses him every single day and hopes to continue helping others with ALS and advancing research in his dad's memory.

-Currently a high school senior, Sam is president of the Student Tech Team and is a member of his school's advisory committee for a three-school interfaith group.
+Currently a high school senior, Sam is president of the student tech team and is a member of his school's advisory council for a three-school interfaith group.
 In addition to ALS research, he remains interested in business, politics, technology, and design.
-Most recently, he has been busy applying to colleges, where he hopes to continue to support ALS research.
+He'll soon be heading off to college, where he hopes to continue to support ALS research.